ryanj/poweroverinternet/README.md

 sudo podman run -d -it --rm --name rerouter -e REMOTE_SERVER=192.168.1.1 -e REMOTE_PORT=80 --device=/dev/gpiochip0 ryanj/poweroverinternet:v1
 ```

+These settings assume that you have a router or cable modem configured to respond on `192.168.1.1:80`.
+In the event that the service is unable to make a connection to the configured host and port address, a trigger signal will be sent to the configured GPIO headers, which (when configured correctly) will activate the AC/DC control relay to restart any connected hardware devices.

 ### Installation

 This service can be installed and managed via Kubernetes or systemd.